 Treurniet, W. and Hamden, P. The Quick Zeta Primer, Copyright Hamden and Treurniet, 2016a.

-Treurniet, W. and Hamden, P. The Science of the Zeta Race, Copyright Hamden and Treurniet, 2016b.
+Treurniet, W. C. and Hamden, P. Extraterrestrial cosmology and technology, Copyright Hamden & Treurniet, 2019.

 Whitt, S. The experiment with two holes, 2008.